mdarwaz0786/indiafilings/frontend/README.md

-This project is build using Reactjs.
+This project is build using Reactjs.<br>